Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as shown in Part 2.
-Then, expertly configure your site settings as shown in Part Three.
-Once all of this is in place, you then connect all of the dots using plugins like the ones discussed in the section below.
+Simple … first, set up your WordPress website or blog as described in Part Two.
+Then, expertly configure things as explained in Part 3.
+Once all of this is in place, you then connect all of the dots using plugins like the ones shown in the following section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a few traffic-generating plugins that can be used to:
+Let’s take a quick look at a few traffic-generating plugins that can:

-- Post content automatically to other sites via RSS
+- Syndicate content via RSS feeds to other sites

 Download URL: https://jetpack.com/

-After installing Jetpack, connect the plugin to the WordPress.com account you set up in Part 3 …
+After installing Jetpack, you will need to connect the plugin to the WordPress.com account you set up in Part 3 …

 Next, activate the Publicize feature …

-(Share your content automatically on various social media accounts.)
+(Publicize your content automatically to various social media sites.)

 Publicize adds a new section to your Publish box …

-(As soon as content is published, it will be automatically shared online.)
+(As soon as content is published, it is automatically syndicated online.)

-Jetpack provides you with a hands-free, automated way to get more exposure for your content online on social media sites.
+Jetpack provides you with a hands-free, automated way to get more exposure online for your content on social networks.

 CommentLuv